 Every time you buy something, you have a decision to make – cash, credit, or debit?
 Some people commit to making all their payments in cash, while others are more comfortable using a debit or credit card.
 You might wonder: is there ever a “right” way to pay?

 In short, there are pros and cons to each payment method.
-Below, we’ve compiled some tips on when it might benefit you most to pay with cash, a credit card, or a debit card.
+Below, we’ve compiled some tips on when it might help you most to pay with cash, a credit card, or a debit card.

 If you’re not using a structured method such as the envelope system, it may be difficult to keep track of your cash.
 Someone at work may be collecting money for a group gift or your child may come home from school asking for money for a field trip.
 Just a couple of these unaccounted-for expenses each month can leave your budget unbalanced.

-If you’re racking up debt on a credit card that you can’t pay off in full each month, your credit could take a hit because of the higher amount owed.
-In addition, you’ll find yourself losing money to monthly interest charges.
+If you’re racking up debt on a credit card that you can’t pay off in full each month, your credit could take a hit because of the higher amount you owe.
+You could also find yourself losing money to monthly interest charges.
 And if you rack up so much debt that you can't even make your minimum monthly payment, the damage your credit score takes could remain for up to seven years.

-**You can earn $0.10 cash rewards on eligible purchases of $10 or over with a PSECU checking account and one or more qualifying monthly direct deposits totaling at least $500.
+**You can earn $0.10 cash rewards on eligible purchases of $10 or over with a PSECU checking account and one or more qualifying monthly direct deposit(s) totaling at least $500.
 You can earn $0.05 cash rewards on eligible purchases of $10 or over for accounts with a PSECU checking account.
 Certain restrictions may apply.
 See the Visa® Debit Card Rewards Program Terms and Conditions for full details.